 In 2019, there were pop up shops selling various types of umbrellas and products with umbrella motif.
 There was also a display in the workshop area (from the ceiling) with different types of umbrella shapes, some with animal motifs.
 They also had workshops scheduled during the display period.
 In 2020 the workshop offers you the chance to make your own custom design umbrella for 2800 yen.
 They also have limited edition desserts during the event period.
-One is an umbrella sky pancake, in the pancake restaurant, for 1,760 yen.
+Unfortunately in 2021 there are currently no workshops scheduled.

 Metsa Village Information and Access